nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 > - The number of hours accumulated in favor of the employee.
 > - The cumulative number of hours that the employee owes the company.
 > - Delays accumulated.

+### Item Request
+#### “New Request” Section.
+##### **Send absence request**
+1. Go to “Request” option, select "New Request", then "Time Off” and "Hour to favor" options are displayed .
+2. Select "Time Off" option, then the form with the required fields for recording the request is displayed.
+3. The form contains the following fields:

+> <i>a. **Reason of Request:**</i> Indicates the main reason why you are requesting permission to be absent from work, there are special cases of kinds of reasons that are unique to a particular genre according to law (Male and Female) and permissions that are accessible to all workers of the company :
+> <i>i.
+Types of permits for workers:</i>
+> Vacation: Holiday that correspond to the number of years of service in leading the company.
+> illnes: Because of disease presentation document on medical leave granted health insurance to which the worker is affiliated by the company.
+> Training: By training authorized by the company.
+> * Assistence to children: special license for all mothers, parents, guardians and responsible company workers who have children under twelve (12) years requiring personal attention because of a serious accident or serious illness.
+> By Mourning: Due to the death of a spouse, parents, siblings or children (3 days).
+> Marriage: By marriage.
+> Appoitment of citizen judge: